liujimj/homebrew-dev/README.md

 $ brew test --debug --verbose mmizutani/dev/quantlib
 ```

-By default, both the static and dynamic libraries are built and put in `/usr/local/Cellar/quantlib/1.6.2/lib`.
+By default, both the static and dynamic libraries are built and placed in `/usr/local/Cellar/quantlib/1.6.2/lib`.

 ## Installing with options